Whoaa512/starred/README.md

 - [syntax-tree/mdast](https://github.com/syntax-tree/mdast) - Markdown Abstract Syntax Tree format
 - [arialdomartini/Back-End-Developer-Interview-Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A list of back-end related questions you can be inspired from to interview potential candidates, test yourself or completely ignore
 - [nayafia/awesome-maintainers](https://github.com/nayafia/awesome-maintainers) - Talks, blog posts, and interviews about the experience of being an open source maintainer
 - [websemantics/awesome-ant-design](https://github.com/websemantics/awesome-ant-design) - A curated list of Ant Design resources and related projects.
-The main idea is that everyone can contribute here, so we can have a central repository of informations about Ant Design that we keep up-to-date
+The main idea is that everyone can contribute here, so we can have a central repository of informations about Ant Design that we keep up-to
 - [arogozhnikov/python3_with_pleasure](https://github.com/arogozhnikov/python3_with_pleasure) - A short guide on features of Python 3 with examples
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [Jam3/math-as-code](https://github.com/Jam3/math-as-code) - a cheat-sheet for mathematical notation in code form